khubaibshah/Dissertation/README.md

 **Importing Database**

-in the repo there is a file under the name 'phpmultipage.sql'.
+In the repo there is a file under the name 'phpmultipage.sql'.
 Import this file into Xampp's Database as a new db.